 Has been involved in creative handmade learning for over 20 years.
-In the past 5 years Christina has been working primarily with animal fiber and watercolor paintings.
-She combined her experience in watercolors with the unexplored potential of dyed wool roving, to create an art form which is free in form and color as painting, yet retains the natural tactile qualities inherent in fiber.
-Born in Miami, FL, she migrated to the WNC mountains early on in life, adventured through fine Swiss art museums and galleries, and is now exploring the Southeastern US with her two children, vending at art/craft shows and helping to spread the Fiber Love through her workshops.
+In the past 6 years Christina has been working primarily with animal fiber and watercolor paintings.
+She combines her experience of watercolor painting with the unexplored potential of dyed wool roving, creating an art form which is as free in form and color as painting, yet retains the amazing qualities inherent in fiber.

 Nancy Shroyer knits, spins, weaves, dyes, designs, teaches, and invents in Cary, NC where she lives and works with her husband Bob.
 They own Nancyï¿½s Knit Knacks.
 They develop, manufacture, and sell tools for fiber artists.